Top 5 Intent Data Providers and Who They Serve

 It’s important to note that not all intent data is created equal, but we’ll get more into that in a minute.
 Currently, there are three main types of intent data — first, second, and third-party.

 Intent data has been around for several years, making its way into data science, sales, marketing, and retail.
-As with all effective strategies for growth, the leaders of industry want it, and it’s made its way to the top of most priority lists.
-The insurance industry was slow to adopt, but now, the top insurers are prioritizing their investment in it.
+As with all effective strategies for growth, the leaders of the industry want it, and it’s made its way to the top of most priority lists.
+The insurance industry was slow to adopt it, but now, the top insurers are prioritizing their investment in it.

 So why use it?

 For starters, it’s worth its weight in digital gold.
 Intuitive intent data can help predict the intent quality of a customer.
 If we know that high intent buyers are 2x more likely to buy and are far more valuable than window shoppers who are 4x less likely to buy, wouldn’t we want to allocate our marketing dollars to the high intent buyer?
 Of course, we would and that’s what intent data can help do.